Deci-AI/super-gradients/documentation/source/LRScheduling.md

         lr_mode = {LR_SCHEDULER_CLASS_NAME: {**LR_SCHEDULER_KWARGS, "phase": XXX, "metric_name": XXX)

         Where "phase" (of Phase type) controls when to call torch.optim.lr_scheduler._LRScheduler.step().
+        For instance, in order to:
+        - Update LR on each batch: Use phase: Phase.TRAIN_BATCH_END
+        - Update LR after each epoch: Use phase: Phase.TRAIN_EPOCH_END

         The "metric_name" refers to the metric to watch (See docs for "metric_to_watch" in train(...) https://docs.deci.ai/super-gradients/docstring/training/sg_trainer.html) when using
           ReduceLROnPlateau.
 In any other case this kwarg is ignored.

         **LR_SCHEDULER_KWARGS are simply passed to the torch scheduler's __init__.

         For example: